 What are the differences?

-Repurposing is similar to upcycling, however, it is different because upcycling still operates as its original function, just simply altered to become better.
-Whereas repurposing changes its original objective to serve a different ‘purpose’ hence repurposing.
+Repurposing is similar to upcycling, however, it is different because upcycling still operates as its original function, just altered to become better.
+At the same time, repurposing changes its original objective to serve a different ‘purpose’ hence repurposing.

-Both upcycling and repurposing is different to the normal recycling process because it does not undergo any chemical change, unlike recycling.
+Both upcycling and repurposing are different to the normal recycling process because it does not undergo any chemical change, unlike recycling.
 Recycling melts the raw material and moulds them into new products.

-Upcycling and repurposing do not lose any of its composition or quality of raw material for its next use.
+Upcycling and repurposing do not lose their composition or quality of raw material for their next use.

-Although there are small differences between each of these process, they all share a common goal of being environmentally-friendly.
+Although there are small differences between each of these processes, they all share a common goal of being environmentally friendly.
 They avoid ending up in a landfill to rot and pollute the planet.

-If you are unable to recycle, upcycle or repurpose your old products but would like an eco-friendly approach to disposing of it, call Paul’s Rubbish Removal on 0407 125 125.
-We ensure that all of our rubbish is safely and environmentally-friendly disposed of.
-No matter what type of junk or garbage you need to be removed, we can tailor to your needs.
+If you cannot recycle, upcycle or repurpose your old products but would like an eco-friendly approach to disposing of it, call Paul’s Rubbish Removal Sydney on 0407 125 125.
+We ensure that all of our rubbish is safely and environmentally friendly disposed of.
+No matter what type of junk or garbage you need to be removed, we can tailor it to your needs.
 Get the professionals to clear out your mess today!